-Thanks to the ubiquity of the Internet and the development of digital e-Boards, millions of chess lovers around the world were given the opportunity to follow the games in real-time.
+Thanks to the ubiquity of the Internet and the development of digital e-Boards, millions of chess lovers around the world were given the opportunity to follow the games in real time.
 Today, it is hard to imagine international tournaments without streaming.
 Aside from tournaments, many individual players find e-boards very useful for their training.
-By having everything saved in their computers, they can easily backtrack to the main lines after complicated variations.
+By having everything saved on their computers, they can easily backtrack to the main lines after complicated variations.

 As an illustration that the issue is topical, below is an extract from the chess.com forum discussion where an average 1600 ELO-rated player describes the difficulties he/she is having during the training and why he/she may need an e-board.

 “Having come to the conclusion that trying to switch back and forwards from analyzing positions on a computer screen to a 'real' chessboard is hindering rather than helping my chess I was thinking about getting a DGT electronic board.
 It’s a totally different perspective looking over a chessboard to staring at a 2D screen and I just find it difficult to adjust playing OTB (on the board).

 They are crazy expensive though, I don't know if I can justify £400 ($600) as an amateur player with a 1650 rating!
 Of course, I could just play the moves on the computer and copy them on an analog chessboard so I was wondering what advantage there might be to shelling out the big bucks for a DGT board if anyone here uses one?”